 An examination of the human search for meaning through perennial questions and their possible answers as expressed in intellectual, artistic, and social endeavors.
+Prerequisite: 60 credit hours completed

 Introduction to Art

 A survey of visual media, past and present, with particular emphasis on expressionism and realism and how they mirror society.
 Technique as well as theory is covered.